navchetan-awasthi/Mini-COVIDNet/README.md

 Navchetan Awasthi, Aveen Dayal, Linga R. Cenkeramaddi, and Phaneendra K. Yalavarthy, "Mini-COVIDNet : Efficient Light Weight Deep Neural Network for Ultrasound based Point-of-Care Detection of COVID-19," IEEE Transactions on Ultrasonics, Ferroelectrics, and Frequency Control (Special issue on Ultrasound in COVID-19 and Lung Diagnostics) 2021 (in press). [doi: 10.1109/TUFFC.2021.3068190]

 Mobile network based models are proposed for making smaller models for COVID-19 detection and  compared with state of the art techniques for ultrasound imaging.
 We compared our models with other state of the art techniques such as POCOVID-Net and compared our models in terms of size, number of parameters as well as the various figures of merit.
+All the models were run for focal loss as well for the experiments.

 ## Contributors :
 Navchetan Awasthi, Aveen Dayal, Linga R. Cenkeramaddi, and Phaneendra K. Yalavarthy